 \begin{theorem} Let $F \in \SH(k)^{\cell, \heart}$.
-Write $M$ for the associated $\MU_{2*}\MU$-comodule of $F$ under the equivalence in Corollary \ref{cor:wcellular_heart_ordinary_cellular} and $H$ for $ \MU_{2*}\MU/(p, a_1, a_2, \dots)$.
+Write $M$ for the $\MU_{2*}\MU$-comodule associated to $F$ under the equivalence in Corollary \ref{cor:wcellular_heart_ordinary_cellular} and $H$ for $ \MU_{2*}\MU/(p, a_1, a_2, \dots)$.
 The trigraded motivic Adams spectral sequence for $F$ based on $\textup{H}\Z/p$ is equivalent (with all higher and multiplicative structure) to the algebraic Novikov spectral sequence based on $H$ for $M$. \end{theorem} \begin{proof} We have canonical equivalences of graded cosimplicial spectra:

-here the first equivalence is since $F$ is a module over $\1_{c=0}$, the second is by adjunction, and the third is Corollary \ref{cor:wcellular_heart_ordinary_cellular}. \end{proof}
+here the first equivalence follows from the fact that $F$ is a module over $\1_{c=0}$, the second is by adjunction, and the third is by Corollary \ref{cor:wcellular_heart_ordinary_cellular}. \end{proof}